Back to Blog

 Jubilees, Jasher, and Enoch: What the Removed Books Actually Talk About

-In many Hebrew-roots conversations you’ll hear:
+In Hebrew-roots conversations you’ll hear:

 • “Enoch says…”